The first criticism is by the Real Business Cycle people:

 Their IRFs are hump-shaped, like the one on the left, very different from the NKM ones.

-To overcome the problem of hump-shaped IRFs we need to do two things:
+To overcome the problem of hump-shaped IRFs we need to introduce:

-So the problem is not with the model, but whether we omit (or not) fundamental parts of reality.
+So the problem is not the model, but omitting fundamental parts of reality.

 Hump-shaped IRFs in the NKM